 If you’re new to the Raven Cycle, here’s what you need to know:

 Growing up in the company of psychics, means getting used to people knowing your future.
 Blue has always been told two things about her future: she will fall in love, and, if she kisses her true love, he will die.
-She meets Gansey and … Continue reading →
+She meets … Continue reading →

 This week’s topic is about which authors I’ve read most.
 I’m breaking my top authors into two categories: books I read as a child and books I read as an adult/reviewer.
 Obviously authors with big series that I followed have a huge advantage here, but there were a few that surprised me.

 Top Authors I Read as a Child